Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Further Experiments

 \subsection{Further Qualitative Results on CelebA Dataset}

-We show further qualitative results of diverse 3D reconstructions on occluded face images by \ourmethod{}, compared to the singular reconstruction by FLAME \cite{flame}, DECA \cite{deca}, CFR-GAN \cite{occrobustwacv}, Occ3DMM \cite{egger2018occlusion} and Extreme3D \cite{tran2018extreme} in ~\cref{fig:celeba}.
+We show further qualitative results of diverse 3D reconstructions on occluded face images from the CelebA dataset \cite{celeba} by \ourmethod{}, compared to the singular reconstruction by FLAME \cite{flame}, DECA \cite{deca}, CFR-GAN \cite{occrobustwacv}, Occ3DMM \cite{egger2018occlusion} and Extreme3D \cite{tran2018extreme} in ~\cref{fig:celeba}.
 While the baselines often get the pose, shape or expression wrong, \ourmethod{} generates 3D reconstructions that are consistent with the visible regions, yet plausibly diverse on the occluded regions.